jswrenn/filigree/README.md

 ### Hardware
 We've worked hard to make sure Filament is beautiful both inside and out while remaining inexpensive.
 Hardware-wise, Filament is very much a full computer.
 The Mini-ITX motherboard is capable of housing any processor matching its socket and memory may be upgraded with the same ease of any desktop computer.
 The Realan W-80 case that houses Filament is machined from aluminum and is the smallest case we could find on the market that could pack in a full 3.5" HDD, measuring a mere three inches tall.
 ![Realan W-80](http://i00.i.aliimg.com/photo/v2/505670078_5/htpc_computer_cabinet_W80_Welcome_OEM_no.jpg)
-Below is a tentative parts list reflecting a devices that is compliant with Filigree, optimized for price:
+Below is a tentative parts list reflecting a device that is compliant with Filigree, optimized for price:

 Type|Item|Price
 :----|:----|:----